CandyMan999/park-hub/README.md

 # park-hub

 # To run this code you need to first install all dependencies by running yarn in the CLI
+# Then run node main in the command line to see all the magic.

 # As this was my first experience with blockchain, I am submitting what I have because of the time complexity in which it took me to solve this problem.